-The General Assembly convened its regular session on January 10, 2024, to consider, among other legislation, amendments to the Commonwealth's budget for the remainder of the 2022-2024 biennium and a new budget for the upcoming 2024-2026 biennium.
-The General Assembly adjourned sine die on March 9, 2024, after passing budget bills that amend the existing budget for the current 2022-2024 biennium and provide for a new budget for the 2024-2026 biennium.
+The General Assembly convened its regular session on January 10, 2024, to consider, among other legislation, the Commonwealth's budget amendments for the remainder of the 2022-2024 biennium and the budget for the upcoming 2024-2026 biennium, and adjourned sine die on March 9, 2024, after passing its amendments to the existing budget for the current 2022-2024 biennium and passing a new budget for the 2024-2026 biennium.

 The Governor reviewed the budget bills and announced on April 8, 2024, that he was proposing significant amendments.
 The budget bills with the Governor's proposed amendments were returned to the General Assembly for consideration and action during a reconvened session held on April 17, 2024.
 The reconvened session concluded with the General Assembly's decision to set aside the existing budget bills.
 Following the reconvened session, the Governor and leaders of the General Assembly released a joint statement announcing that the parties will work during the next several weeks to prepare new budget bills that will be considered at a special session of the General Assembly.
-The Governor has called for such a special session to commence May 13, 2024, for the purposes of finalizing amendments to the budget for the current 2022-2024 biennium and approving a budget for the 2024-2026 biennium.
+The Governor has called for such a special session to commence May 13, 2024, for the purposes of finalizing amendments to the budget for the current 2022-2024 biennium and approving a budget for the 2024-2026 biennium.\